ecotaxa/ZooProcess-python/readme.md

 - `APP_ENV`: Determines which configuration to use (`development` or `production`).
 Defaults to `development`.
 - `WORKING_DIR`: The working directory where the application will look for configuration files and other resources.
 Defaults to the current working directory.
+- `SECRET`: The secret key used for JWT token signing and verification.
+If not set, a default value is used, but it's strongly recommended to set this to a secure, unique value in production environments.

 You can set these environment variables before running the application: